Zhou Yuchen: Club career

-In 2005, Zhou Yuchen joined Chinese Super League side Shandong Luneng Taishan's football school, where he converted from a defender into a goalkeeper.
+In 2005, Zhou Yuchen joined Chinese Super League side Shandong Luneng Taishan's football school, where he was converted from a defender into a goalkeeper.
 He was sent to Portugal for further training by the club in January 2014.
 He joined Campeonato de Portugal side Sacavenense in the summer of 2014.
 Zhou returned to Shandong Luneng and was promoted to the first team squad in 2015, acting as the fourth goalkeeper of the team.

 Zhou was loaned to Super League newcomer Hebei China Fortune for one season in February 2016.
 He didn't appear for China Fortune throughout the entirety of his loan spell.